gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 ##Flatter Than Deeper

 oncepts are The rational for this approach is that a flat data model is simplier and more efficient to process than a deep data model.
 Algorithms that process a flat data model are typically simplier and more discrete.

-This terseness provides opportunities for optimization both , and their processing cycle is optimizable because of repetition.
+This terseness provides opportunities for optimization. processing cycle is optimizable because of repetition.

+Algorithms that process a flat data model are  simplier and more discrete.

+deeply formatted tree graphs in practice 1) complicate algorithms rather than simplify them and 2) constrain implementations rather then facilitate them.

 The data model is flatter by the inclusion of first-class specializations and properties at the same node level in the graph tree as their associated generalizations.
 For example, observation results are at the same node level in the graph tree as their associated higher order entity and activity generalizations.